mgorsk1/mgorsk1/README.md

 ### ~ whoami

-I work as a Tech Lead in ING Advanced Analytics where I am a part of a team contributing to [Data Analytics Platform](https://medium.com/wbaa/the-data-analytics-platform-91c6295c4e2).
+I work as a Tech Lead in ING Advanced Analytics, where I am a part of a team contributing to [Data Analytics Platform](https://medium.com/wbaa/the-data-analytics-platform-91c6295c4e2).

 My current area of influence is within the data discoverability.

 In the past I was heavily involved in: